mmbman/Katagiri/1983-12-28-Blue-Cliff-Record-Case-49-Talk-2.md

 So you have to seek for the truth in order to be a pianist, and then you can be a pianist pretty easily in the world of music.
 But it's not good enough, because you have to deepen your life – something more than a pianist, but [rather], as a human.
 That means you have to go beyond pianist, you have to educate yourself [as] something more than pianist.

 It is pretty easy for us to educate somebody in a certain realm – the so-called music world, or art world.
 If you try to educate somebody [in that], it's pretty easy.
-But it's not so easy to educate a person who is going beyond artist or musician.
-But this is very important, otherwise you cannot have a depth of human life which is very charming and fascinating, appealing to everyone, simultaneously, beyond human speculation.
+But it's not so easy to educate a person who is going *beyond* artist or musician.
+But this is very important – otherwise, you cannot have a depth of human life which is very charming and fascinating, appealing to everyone, simultaneously, beyond human speculation.

 I told you before, that person who has charming and fascinating personality of his life, his attitude toward human life is pretty flexible and soft, but very stable.
 I always tell you, you must be always like a ball.
 A ball has a center; the center never changes, wherever the ball rolls.
 The center of the ball is always the center of the ball, wherever it may go.
 That is important, but on the other hand, you have to move, wherever you may go.
 You have to become master of yourself in whatever situation you may be.
-That means, you have to go.
-You have to make a choice of direction, and you have to go.
+That means [...] you have to make a choice of direction, and you have to go.

-So, very naturally, [from the] center of yourself, make a choice in which direction to go.
-So center comes in front, just like a torpedo.
-But on the other hand, personally, everyday you are very centered, you are very stable, but the center is not always inside.
-Center is always out, when you move.
-[It is an] interactive situation; the center is always operating, to guide you.
+So, very naturally, [the] center of yourself makes a choice in which direction to go.
+So the center comes in front (leads), just like a torpedo.
+But on the other hand, personally, everyday you are very centered, you are very stable.
+But the center is not always inside; the center is always out when you move.
+[In an interactive] situation, the center is always operating, to guide you.

 So that is [the meaning of] that person flaps in the wind, wherever it may go from – to the east, to the north, to the south, wherever it may [blow] from – but on the other hand, he stands always alone, unmoved.